 Dr Isha Mckenzie-Mavinga

-She has a presentation on the Confer online Module ‘Women on the Counch’ 2020 and has shared her work on various pocasts and conference videos including BME Voices Trauma Conference 2020.
+She has a presentation on the Confer online Module ‘Women on the Counch’ 2020 and has shared her work on various podcasts and conference videos including BME Voices Trauma Conference 2020.

-Isha is no semi-retired she facilitates workshops support her books Black Issues in the Therapeutic Process (2009) and The Challenge of Racism in Therapeutic Practice (2016) Palgrave Macmillan Publishers.
+Isha is now semi-retired and is training masters student to facilitate workshops supporting her books Black Issues in the Therapeutic Process (2009) and The Challenge of Racism in Therapeutic Practice (2016) Palgrave Macmillan Publishers.

 Dr Isha McKenzie-Mavinga spoke to Helen George in The big interview: Racism and supervision’ Therapy Today, October 2020